rcland12/holly-stream/README.md

 docker-compose version
 ```

-## Train a custom YOLOv5 model, or use the default
+## (optional) Train a custom YOLOv5 model
-Object detection is optional on the stream, you will see later there is an option to turn it off.
-If you want object detection you will need to train a custom model using [YOLOv5](https://github.com/ultralytics/yolov5).
+This repository comes supplied with the default YOLOv5 small model, trained on 80 [classes](#change-the-default-class-predictor).
+It is already in TensorRT format (`model.plan`) optimzed to run on Jetson Nano architecture.
+However, you can train your own custom mode using the [YOLOv5 repo](https://github.com/ultralytics/yolov5).
 Follow these steps if you want to train a model from scratch.
-If you want to use a pretrained YOLOv5 model, skip to step 4.
+It is highly recommended to use a CUDA-enabled machine for training.
+If you already have a trained model in PyTorch format (`.pt`) skip to step 4.

 1. Gather data.
-Collect images of the object you want to detect.
+Collect images of the object(s) you want to detect.
 I created a script at `app/collect_data.py` to make this process easier.

 2. Annotate your data in YOLO format.
 I highly recommend [Roboflow](https://roboflow.com/) for this and using a 70/30 split between your training and validation data.